aghie/head-qa/README.md

 ### References

 Vilares, David and Gómez-Rodríguez, Carlos.
-HEAD-QA: A Healthcare Dataset for Complex Reasoning", to appear, ACL 2019.
+"HEAD-QA: A Healthcare Dataset for Complex Reasoning", to appear, ACL 2019.